gonzabosio/vgstack-cli/README.md

 # vgstack-cli
-CLI App to bootstrap a fullstack web application project with Go and Vue (based on Vite scaffolding)
+CLI App to scaffold a fullstack web application project with Go and Vue (based on Vite scaffolding)

 Implementations: